olivervon/soc-portfolio-2026/02-attack-chain/readme.md

 ### Detection Considerations

+A successful 4624 event on a secondary host from the same source IP following a brute force sequence is a strong indicator of lateral movement using valid accounts.

+Correlation between hosts is critical in SIEM detection logic.

 ## Privilege Escalation - Local Administrator Access on SRV01

 To simulate privilege escalation, the compromised domain account was added to the local Administrators group on SRV01.